Last Updated on September 7, 2019

 - Take a sharp knife and peel the strings off of the celery.
 If you want to be fancy, you can keep the leaves on.
 If you are going to be cutting the stalks in half, then cut the leaves off.

 - If you want to pipe the stuffing, put the stuffing mixture into a piping bag with your chosen tip.
 Pipe the mixture on the celery.
 If you are not using a piping bag, just nicely put the mixture on the celery.
 Lay the celery on a nice platter.
 If you wish, you can use parsley and/or lettuce as a base garnish for the plate.
 Put a half olive on the stuffing, either at the top, or bottom, or even both.
-Dust lightly with parsley or cayenne depending on your taste.
+Dust lightly with paprika or cayenne depending on your taste.